 Patent Drawing Symbols: Significance

 While creating patent drawings many times we need to include graphic symbols.
-They can depict the functionality of the invention properly.
-For example, if an inventor is filing an application in the domain of medicine and physiology, he/she might be using chemical symbols to represent various elements and compounds in their application.
-Likewise, an application from electrical and electronics domain might be using electric symbols to represent various components of a circuit, like an ammeter, voltmeter, wattmeter, watt-hour meter etc. Same goes true for various other domains where patent applications are filed.
+They can depict the functionality of the invention correctly.
+For example, if an inventor is applying to the domain of medicine and physiology, he/she might be using chemical symbols to represent various elements and compounds in their form.
+Likewise, a request from electrical and electronics domain might be using electric symbols to describe different components of a circuit, like an ammeter, voltmeter, wattmeter, watt-hour meter, etc. Same goes true for multiple other domains where patent applications are filed.
 However, we need to remember that we can use symbols that have universally recognized conventional meaning.
 Moreover, they are accepted in the arena of science and technology.

 Patent Drawing Symbols: Classification

 There are mainly four kinds of graphical symbols.
 They are as follows:

 - Graphic symbols: Graphic symbols are visually perceptible figures that have a universal conventional meaning.
 They transmit information independently of language to the reader or the examiner (in this case).
 For example, in the domain of life sciences and medicine, we use various graphic symbols to depict water, carbon, sulphate, sucrose, benzene, fructose, glucose, and many other molecules.
 Likewise, if we have a patent application that is related to “Heat Exchanger” we may want to use shell & tube, fired heater (furnace), high fin-fan and many other components that are integral to our invention.

 - Greek alphabets: Greek alphabets indicate angles, wavelengths and mathematical formulas in a patent application.
 It may include alpha (α), beta (β), gamma (γ), delta (δ), etc.